Lucrezia Magistris

 Lucrezia Magistris (born 21 April 1999) is an Italian weightlifter, competing in the 59 kg category.

+Career

 She competed at the 2022 European Weightlifting Championships in Tirana, winning a silver medal in the 59 kg category.

 She won the silver medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.
+In 2023, she competed in the women's 59 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.

+In August 2024, Magistris competed in the women's 59 kg event at the 2024 Summer Olympics held in Paris, France.
+She lifted 208 kg in total and finished in 11th place.